mynameiswhm/brotli-webpack-plugin/README.md

 * `test`: All assets matching this RegExp are processed.
 Defaults to every asset.
 * `threshold`: Only assets bigger than this size (in bytes) are processed.
 Defaults to `0`.
 * `minRatio`: Only assets that compress better that this ratio are processed.
 Defaults to `0.8`.
+* `deleteOriginalAssets`: remove original files that were compressed with brotli.
+Default: false

 Optional arguments for Brotli (see [iltorb](https://github.com/MayhemYDG/iltorb#brotliencodeparams) doc for details):
 * `mode`: Default: 0,